DPW Administrative Offices, 165 Nahatan Street

 and other yard debris from the trash in 1991.
 Leaves and grass and other yard debris are strictly prohibited from entering the trash and should never go in the trash or recycling cart.

-Spring and Fall Recycle Day events allow residents the opportunity to drop off recyclable materials not accepted in the curbside recycling program.
-Some fees applied.
+Spring and Fall Recycle Day events allow residents the opportunity to drop off recyclable materials not accepted in the curbside recycling cart program.

 Earth911 is an independent website to help you find what and where other materials can be recycled or reused.
 This is a guide to local resources, how to recycle, prevent pollution and how to help protect the environment.
 Please go to www.earth911.com to read more.